 The University of Portland (the University) is a private institution of higher education accredited by the Northwest Commission on Colleges and Universities and by other accrediting bodies for specific programs.
-It is affiliated with the Roman Catholic Congregation of the Holy Cross.
+It is affiliated with Congregation of Holy Cross - a Roman Catholic order of priests and brothers.
 The University offers students both graduate and undergraduate degrees in programs covering a wide variety of academic and professional disciplines.
 The University is a not-for-profit organization funded by student tuition revenue as well as outside contributions.